ejl27302/Variance-Reduction-Techniques-with-Monte-Carlo/README.md

 ## The Question

 If a retiree withdraws 4% of their portfolio annually (adjusted for inflation), what is the probability their savings outlast them?
-This project estimates that solvency rate via Monte Carlo simulation — and then asks a harder question: how do you get a *stable, trustworthy* estimate, not one that swings by a percentage point every time you rerun it?
+This project estimates that solvency rate via Monte Carlo simulation and then asks a harder question: how do you get a stable, trustworthy estimate, not one that swings by a percentage point every time you rerun it?

 ## Approach

 A baseline simulation draws 10,000 random retiree paths (random lifetime × random monthly market returns) and tracks portfolio balance to determine solvency.
-Because every draw is random, repeated runs of the baseline produced solvency estimates ranging as much as **1.17 percentage points** across 15 runs — too much noise for confident financial advice.
+Because every draw is random, repeated runs of the baseline produced solvency estimates ranging as much as **1.17 percentage points** across 15 runs; too much noise for confident financial advice.

 Four variance reduction techniques were implemented and benchmarked against the baseline, each isolated in its own worksheet: